-Teach, research, OR study abroad with Fulbright Scholarships!
-Pitt is a top producer of Fulbright winners, so work with our Scholarship Mentors to better your odds.
+Teach, research, OR study abroad!
+Pitt is a top producer of Fulbright winners, so work with a seasoned Scholar-Mentor to improve your application.

 Ready to start an application?
 Contact Lesha Greene at LEG78@pitt.edu.

 Things to Do Now

 - Begin an application (opens April 2) and register as a Pitt Main Campus applicant

 - Thoroughly read Fulbright’s website

 - Attend a virtual info session on April 3rd from 3-4 pm.